Avian Influenza

 • A variety of wild mammals have been infected with HPAI in areas across the U.S.

-• According to the CDC, there have been four reported cases of human infections with HPAI in the U.S. - one following an exposure to infected poultry, three following exposure to infected dairy cows.
-The CDC states that the threat of HPAI to public health continues to be low.
+• According to the CDC, while there have been reported cases of human infection with HPAI in the U.S., the threat of HPAI to public health continues to be low.
 To date, there are no reported cases of person-to-person transmission of the virus.

 While avian influenza viruses typically infect and spread among wild migratory water birds and domestic poultry, there are cases of some avian flu viruses infecting and spreading to other animals.
 This includes wild mammals that have presumably eaten birds or poultry that may be infected with avian flu, or that have come into contact with the saliva, mucous, and feces of infected birds.